subaru-git/affiliate-teams/README.md

-# Random Cat Teams
+# Affiliate Teams

-Post [random cat API](http://random.cat) images to teams channel.
+Post to a Teams channel what book's phrase with images and links.

-It makes you happy with cat images.
+If links are your affiliate links, you get some reward.

 ## Usage